TimFins/Software-Projekt/README.md

 If the `flask` command cannot be located correctly, then you can also try:
 > python -m flask run --debug

-Upon success, a HTTP server starts on localhost.
+Upon success, an HTTP server starts on localhost.
 You can terminate it using CTRL+C in the terminal.

 Since flask usually takes localhost port 5000, you will probably find your HTTP server there.
-Alternatively, look for the adress in the terminal output.
+Alternatively, look for the address in the terminal output.
 Usually it will look like this:
 > * Running on http://127.0.0.1:5000

 ### Send request to server